View Dean Kirk's Obituary on the-journal.com and share memories

 |

-Dean A. Kirk, 84, of Orem, UT, formerly of Cortez, CO, died 12/5/2019, in Orem, UT, Born 7/28/1935.
-A service will be held at 10 a.m.
-Friday December 13, 2019 at The Church of Jesus Christ of Latter-day Saints Empire Chapel.
-Interment will follow at Cortez Cemetery.
+Dean Arthur Kirk is survived by his wife of 64 years, Barbara; Children, Ron (Katy) of Blanding, UT, Patti (Dave) of Thornton, CO, Kristi (Brad) of Provo, UT, Vicki (Nate) of Genola, UT, Steve (Allison) of Simpsonville, SC; 18 grandchildren; 30 great grandchildren.
+He was preceded in death by his parents; his younger brother Jim; and a grandson, Joshua Baker.

+The family expresses gratitude for the generous support and love received.
+And thank you Dad for such a great legacy!

 Services are under the direction of Ertel Funeral Home.
 To send condolences or to view the full obituary, log on to www.ertelfuneralhome.com and click on the obituary section.
-Dean A. Kirk